Affordable housing: Inequality and housing

 A number of researchers argue that a shortage of affordable housing – at least in the US – is caused in part by income inequality.
 David Rodda noted that from 1984 and 1991, the number of quality rental units decreased as the demand for higher quality housing increased.
 Through gentrification of older neighbourhoods, for example, in East New York, rental prices increased rapidly as landlords found new residents willing to pay higher market rate for housing and left lower income families without rental units.
 The ad valorem property tax policy combined with rising prices made it difficult or impossible for low income residents to keep pace.

 Lack of affordable housing places a particular burden on local economies.
 As well, individual consumers are faced with mortgage arrears and excessive debt and therefore cut back on consumption.
 A combination of high housing costs and high debt levels contributes to a reduction in savings.
 These factors can lead to decreased investment in sectors that are essential to the long-term growth of the economy.

 The geographic distribution of affordable housing and its respective restrictions provides a disproportionate distribution of benefits to certain economic groups.
 Research has found that cities are more likely to have zoning restrictions, which effectively limits the expansion of affordable housing units in these areas.
 These zoning restrictions increase in housing prices, forcing the housing developers who create subsidized housing to look towards other options.
 Zoning restrictions drive low-income families to live in neighborhoods with reduced opportunities, restricting access to metropolitan economies.
 These patterns of zoning ultimately force the income divide between different socioeconomic groups to widen by creating enclaves of low-income and wealthy neighborhoods.
 These enclaves dictate the distribution of labor, causing a geographical distribution of industries that disproportionately exclude low-income residents from lucrative industries.

 Affordable housing and urbanization

 Urbanization

-As the world's population continues to increase (expected to reach 9 billion by mid century), more and more people are inhabiting cities for the benefits of industrialization.
-Those benefits include employment opportunities and better living conditions with access to infrastructure, education, healthcare, and recreation.
-This process is referred to as urbanization.
+The majority of people on earth now live in urban areas.
+There are more than 500 city regions of more than one million inhabitants in the world.
+Cities become megacities become megalopolitan city regions and even "galaxies" of more than 60 million inhabitants.
+The Yangtze Delta-Greater Shanghai region now surpasses 80 million.
+Tokyo-Yokohama adjacent to Osaka-Kobe-Kyoto have a combined population of 100 million.
+Rapid population growth leads to increased need for affordable housing in many cities.
+The benefits of urbanization include employment opportunities and better living conditions with access to infrastructure, education, healthcare, and recreation.
 World Bank reports that by 2050 nearly 7 of 10 people in the world will live in cities.
 This kind of growth however brings challenges to urban development as cities are tasked with efficiently using resources in accordance with the global demand for affordable housing.
+The availability of affordable housing in proximity of mass transit and linked to job distribution has become severely imbalanced in this period of rapid regional urbanization and growing density convergence.